-Creamy and irresistible, I believe this is the best sweet ricotta pie ever!
-And I have tried many over the years.
+If you're new to ricotta pies, this one's a great place to start: no water bath, no tricky steps, just gentle mixing and careful baking.
+The result?
+A creamy, vintage-style pie that looks elegant with minimal effort.
 The crust is the classic Italian pasta frolla, the filling comes together in minutes and is flavored with lemon.
 It's the perfect dessert for Easter, among other celebrations.

 Classic Italian pie

-We eat it year-round, especially for Easter and birthdays, at least in our household, where this lemony ricotta cheese pie with its soft but rustic texture is often requested.
+We eat it year-round, for holidays like Easter and Christmas, and also for family birthdays, where this lemony ricotta cheese pie with its soft but rustic texture is often requested, together with this other ricotta pie with a double crust that is very popular where I live.
 It's not cake, I know, but it's a tradition.

 This is a pie that can accommodate different flavors, especially citrus.

-If it's not on your Easter and Thanksgiving pie list, it should be.
+If it's not on your Easter table or part of your Thanksgiving pie list, it should be.
 It's most definitely a recipe to add to your list of great bakes, those you make on repeat.

 I was looking for a ricotta pie to make this Easter that recalled the one my Nonna used to make, and I'm so glad I found this recipe.
 The pie turned out absolutely delicious!
 Everyone raved about it, and it was exactly the nostalgic flavour I was looking for.
 Thanks so much for sharing!

-- Marsala.
+Marsala.
 It's a sweet wine used a lot in Italian baking recipes.
 You can omit it and use more vanilla extract.
-But it gives it a unique flavor.
+But it gives it a unique characteristic flavor, and I highly recommend it unless you don't want to use alcohol at all.

 About ricotta cheese